thgreasi/growraf/README.md

 Extras
 ------
+*   Added the ability to [reanimate a plot](http://thgreasi.github.io/growraf/reanimate.html) to new datapoints, by using setData() & draw().

-Added a 'growFinished' event that is triggered on the plot's placeholder.
+*   Added a 'growFinished' event that is triggered on the plot's placeholder.

 ```js
 var $placeholder = $('#placeholder');